The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/FAQS.md

 :::{tip}
 For development purposes, it is a good practice to work on branches and leave master untouched.
-- Branch already exists: `git checkout <BRANCH> && git merge master`
+- If the branch already exists: `git checkout <BRANCH> && git merge master`
-- Branch does not exist: `git checkout -b <BRANCH> && git merge master`
+- If the branch does not exist: `git checkout -b <BRANCH> && git merge master`
 :::

 ## How do I update the design reference files?